cosmos/cosmos/GOVERNANCE_DOC.md

 There are two instances where Atom holders that deposited can claim back their deposit:
 - If the proposal is accepted
-- If the proposal's deposit does not reach `MinDeposit` for a period longer than `mMxDepositPeriod` (initial value: 2 months).
+- If the proposal's deposit does not reach `MinDeposit` for a period longer than `MaxDepositPeriod` (initial value: 2 months).
 Then the proposal is considered closed and nobody can deposit on it anymore.

 In such instances, Atom holders that deposited can send a `TxGovClaimDeposit` transaction to retrieve their share of the deposit.